Oldnope4/RBXCS/README.md

 There is no warranty, whatever you do with these is your doing and not mine.
 If something happens, it's probably your fault.
 # Pull Requests
 Pull Requests must have either a:
-Bug fix
+Bug fix,
-New core script
+new core script,
-API
+API,
-or typo correction
-to be accepted.
+or typo correction to be accepted.
 There must also be no issues, and it must be 100% tested BEFORE you make the pull request.